visgl/deck.gl/examples/website/collision-filter/README.md

-This is a standalone version of the CollideExtension example on [deck.gl](http://deck.gl) website.
+This is a standalone version of the CollisionFilterExtension example on [deck.gl](http://deck.gl) website.

 ### Usage